kmaloor/raspberrypi2b/README.md

 * Booting into OS image on Rpi
 * Raspberry Pi 2 B Kernel Patch
 * AT86RF233 Device Tree Spec
+* wpan%d configuration using wpan tools
 * 6LoWPAN over 802.15.4: Creating a lowpan interface
-* wpan%d configuration using wpan tools
+* Discover nodes in the same PAN
 * Misc.
 Rpi2 Resources

 This repository contains 2 Yocto layers with recipes to construct a Linux image for the Raspberry Pi 2 B for developing, testing and exercising the newest features of the 6LoWPAN / IEEE 802.15.4 implmenetation on Linux.